-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 A warm-phase AMO conducive to hurricanes prevailed between 1950 and 1970 and since 1995, Bell said.

-Officially, the Atlantic hurricane season starts June 1 and runs until Nov.
+Officially, the Atlantic hurricane season starts on June 1 and will run until Nov.
 30. In the Eastern Pacific Ocean, hurricane season begins May 15 and ends Nov.
 30, according to the National Weather Service.
 However, most of these storms hit during peak hurricane season between August and October, on both coasts, according to the National Weather Service's Climate Prediction Center.

-The Climate Prediction Center typically releases its hurricane season forecast in late May.
-(Stay tuned, as this guide will be updated with those forecasts.)
+The Climate Prediction Center releases its hurricane season forecast in late May every year.
 To make the predictions, scientists analyze a host of factors, from wind speed to sea surface temperatures.
 Because the El Niño/La Niña cycle typically materializes in summer or early fall, forecasts done too early have limited meaning, Bell said.
 [A History of Destruction: 8 Great Hurricanes]

+The Climate Prediction Center classifies hurricane seasons as above-normal (between 12 and 28 tropical storms and between seven and 15 hurricanes); near-normal (Between 10 and 15 tropical storms and between four and nine hurricanes) and below-normal (Between four and nine tropical storms and two to four hurricanes).

+The Climate Prediction Center (CPC) released its initial 2017 hurricane outlook on May 25.
+The initial prediction forecast an above-normal hurricane season for the Atlantic.
+In its initial forecast, the CPC predicted 70 percent chance of experiencing between 11 and 17 storms with sustained winds of 39 mph (62 km/h) or higher.
+Between five and nine of these storms had the potential to become hurricanes, or storms with sustained winds of 74 mph (119 km/h) or higher.
+And anywhere from two to four of these storms were predicted to become major-category 3, 4 or 5 hurricanes, which means they would have sustained winds of 111 mph (178 km/h) or higher.

 "We update the seasonal outlooks in early August to coincide with this onset of the peak season," Bell said.